In this guide we’ll look at the best lump hammers.

 This club hammer feels weighty and solid in the hand but it also not so heavy that it is difficult to use.
 The well-engineered head has 45 degree chamfered precision milled faces.
 The 255 mm handle is made from fibreglass which gives strength but also reduces weight and lessens vibrations.
 The soft-grip handle feels comfortable and grippy even when wet.

-This is a great robust mid-weight lump hammer that is comfortable to use.
+This Roughneck club hammer is a great robust mid-weight hammer that is comfortable to use.

 Silverline HA62 Hickory Lump Hammer 4 lb Review